lblod/app-lokaal-mandatenbeheer/config/reports/README.md

   * The `bestuurseenheidClassificaties` argument is the array of strings of bestuurseenheidclassificatie SKOS concept URIs (see [scheme](https://data.vlaanderen.be/doc/conceptscheme/BestuursorgaanClassificatieCode))
   * The output array contains objects with an `uri` and `id` key.

+* `convertConstructQueryResponseToStore(queryResponse)`: it returns an N3 Store containing all triples of SPARQL query response.
+  * The `queryResponse` argument is an SPARQL JSON result object of a SPARQL CONSTRUCT query

 * `executeConstructQueryOnNamedGraph(uriAndUuid, bestuursperiodeLabel)`: it returns an N3 Store containing all triples of the bestuurseenheid in a certain bestuursperiode.
   * The `uriAndUuid` argument is an object with an `uri` and `id` of a bestuurseenheid
   * The `bestuursperiodeLabel` is a string of a bestuursperiode

+* `deletePreviousReports(namedGraph)`: it deletes all, except the latest, SHACL reports and validation results contained within a named graph
+  * The `namedGraph` argument is a string containg the `uri` of a named graph

 * `parseTurtleString(turtleString)`: it returns an N3 Store containing all triples of the turtle string.
   * The `turtleString` argument is a string of data in Turtle format